Ward Cleaver: Home life

 Ward played basketball in school and, in one episode, tries to give his sons and their friends a few tips on the game; however, he dominates the session with his nit-picking and the boys run off to play without his interference.
 He is handy with tools and does a few minor repairs around the house such as fixing squeaky doors and repairing or replacing electrical appliance cord plugs because June pulls them out of the electrical outlet by the wire instead of the plug.
 He occasionally dries the dishes for his wife, as well.

 In early episodes, packs of cigarettes are detectable in his shirt pocket and he is shown refilling cigarette lighters in season three.
 He has a meerschaum pipe (the gift of Fred Rutherford), which Beaver and Larry fill with coffee grounds and smoke.
 He chews gum in one episode.
 Ward also has a bottle of brandy in the dining room credenza that Beaver gives to an alcoholic handyman and then to a tramp.

 The man of the house has a home office/den in the Pine Street dwelling of the last four seasons.
 He uses the room to discipline the boys, make phone calls, and balance his checkbook.
 A large globe stands on the floor before a window, but is replaced in later episodes by a television set that is usually turned off.
 Though one wall is lined with books, rarely do the Cleavers read anything other than newspapers or magazines.
-Occasionally, a book is pulled from the shelves for Beaver's school assignments.
+Occasionally, a book is pulled from the shelves for Wally’s and Beaver's school assignments.